SupercedeTech/yesod-auth-simple/README.md

 * Password hashing and reset tokens are handled for you via Colin Percival's [Scrypt](https://hackage.haskell.org/package/scrypt) implementation.
 Just write the functions that store them in the database.
 * A colourful password strength meter with feedback using [zxcvbn](https://blogs.dropbox.com/tech/2012/04/zxcvbn-realistic-password-strength-estimation/) (Traditional password checking based on length is also supported).
 * Sensible splitting of UI into subcomponents so that you can use, for example, just the password input and strength meter in your own larger-scale forms.
+* Useful lifecycle hooks that can be used to implement features like rate-limiting and session invalidation on password changes.

 ## Installation